vatesfr/xen-orchestra/docs/docs/xo6/backups.md

 ## Where the rest lives

-Backup restore, job creation and editing, remotes (S3, NFS, SMB and Azure), mirror backups, sequences and health checks are managed in XO 5 for now, and are documented in the [XO 5 backup documentation](../xo5/backups.md).
+Backup restore, job creation and editing, backup repositories (S3, NFS, SMB and Azure), mirror backups, sequences and health checks are managed in XO 5 for now, and are documented in the [XO 5 backup documentation](../xo5/backups.md).
 Everything you configure there is immediately reflected in the XO 6 views above.